-Tracy had been the tax Managing Partner of EY Hong Kong and Macau for the past 6 years.
-She is now the Asia Pacific Area BTS Leader.
-She has over 25 years of experience in providing tax consulting advice for multinational corporations with pan-Asian operations and Hong Kong listed companies which are active in inbound and outbound investments activities.
-She has been voted as one of the “leading tax advisers” in Hong Kong by the Legal Media Group Guide to the World’s Leading Tax Advisers in each edition since 2007.
-She regularly contributes articles and presents tax seminars on latest tax development and changes.
+Tracy has been voted as one of the “leading tax advisers” in Hong Kong by the Legal Media Group Guide to the World’s Leading Tax Advisers in each edition since 2007.
+She regularly contributes articles and presents tax seminars on the latest tax development and changes.

-Tracy is often approached for advice on seeking agreement with the IRD on suggested Hong Kong tax treatments of transactions which potentially involve significant amounts of tax.
-Examples have included – a refund claim on past withholding tax paid of over US$60M, a deduction claim on approximately US$200M of payments to group companies operating outside Hong Kong, and a non-taxable claim on annual financing income of US$500M.
+Tracy is often approached for advice on seeking agreement with the IRD on transactions with significant tax implications.
+Examples include – a refund claim on past withholding tax paid of over US$60M, a deduction claim on approximately US$200M of payments to group companies operating outside Hong Kong, etc.

 On 25 March 2014, Hong Kong signed a standalone tax information exchange agreement (TIEA) with the US for the enforcement and assessment of taxes.
 This is the first TIEA signed by Hong Kong after the legal framework for entering into TIEAs with other jurisdictions was put in place last July.